isomerpages/moe-jurongsec/_our-experiences/Enhanced JSS Experience/JSS STAR Development Programme.md

 description: ""
 third_nav_title: Enhanced JSS Experience
 ---
 ![](/images/STAR%20Development%20Programme%20Committee.jpg)

 <img src="/images/STAR%20programme.png"
      style="width:30%">

 ### The Programme’s Philosophy:
-Guided by our school’s vision of grooming our students to be Champions of Mind and Leaders with Heart, the JSS Skills, Talent and Research (STAR) Scholarship Programme is committed to provide our students the opportunity to stretch their intellectual capacity and talents in areas beyond the core curriculum and to hone their leadership skills.
+Guided by our school’s vision of grooming our students to be Champions of Mind and Leaders with Heart, the JSS Skills, Talent and Research (STAR) Development Programme is committed to provide our students the opportunity to stretch their intellectual capacity and talents in areas beyond the core curriculum and to hone their leadership skills.

-The STAR Scholarship Programme is a unique four-year programme that has been established since Nov 2004 and is exclusive to Jurong Secondary School (JSS) because it is fully sponsored by members of the School Advisory Committee.
+The STAR Development Programme is a unique four-year programme that has been established since Nov 2004 and is exclusive to Jurong Secondary School (JSS) because it is fully sponsored by members of the School Advisory Committee.
 They are inspiring examples of how one gives back to the community and how one can create meaning and deliver values to others.

 The school has refined the programme to grant our students the freedom to experiment, explore, wonder and question critically.
 This freedom of inquiry is guided by the discipline of study, the process of design thinking and the ethics of research.

 We firmly believe that when one is blessed with talents, they should in turn be a blessing to others.

-### The Outcomes of the JSS STAR Scholar
+### The Outcomes of the JSS STAR Student
 The programme strives to nurture students who shall be exemplary in the following aspects:

 _**As Champions of Mind**_, students of Intellectual Strength who: